 Dermis - The inner layer of the two main layers of the skin.
 The dermis has connective tissue, blood vessels, oil and sweat glands, nerves, hair follicles, and other structures.
 It is made up of a thin upper layer called the papillary dermis, and a thick lower layer called the reticular dermis.

 The tiny needles on the Micro-needler pierce the stratum corneum (outer layer of skin) and create micro-channels (holes) without damaging the epidermis.
 It has been shown that rolling with a standard derma-roller containing 192 needles of 0.2 mm length and 0.07 mm diameter over an area of skin for 15 times results in approximately 250 holes per square cm.

-Micro-needling leads to the release of growth factors which stimulate the formation of new collagen (natural collagen) and elastin in the papillary dermis (uppermost layer of the dermis).
-In addition, new capillaries are formed-this neovascularisation (the natural formation of new blood vessels) and neocollagenesis (the process of making more collagen) this leads to reduction of scars.
+Micro-needling leads to the release of growth factors that stimulate the formation of new collagen (natural collagen) and elastin in the papillary dermis (uppermost layer of the dermis).
+In addition, new capillaries are formed-this neovascularisation (the natural formation of new blood vessels) and neocollagenesis (the process of making more collagen) leads to the reduction of scars.
 Micro-needling is also beneficial for the treatment of skin photoageing.
 In approximately one to two hours after the application of the roller, these micro-channels fully close through the body's natural healing process.

 One to three times per week - depending on your skin tolerance.

 WHERE DO I USE THE MICO-NEEDLER

 Face, neck, hands (for a face roller)